rogermcconkiejr/webdb-i-challenge/queries.md

 ## List first 10 orders ever places, descending by the order date

+SELECT *
+FROM orders
+ORDER BY orderdate DESC
+LIMIT 10;

 ## Find all customers that live in London, Madrid, or Brazil